 Many of us (most of us?!?) would like to work out consistently and eat healthy, nutritious meals.
 All too often, though, a lack of motivation derails our plans.
-Fortunately for us, Guest Author Julia Chang is here to teach us step-by-step how to build motivation for a healthy lifestyle.
+Fortunately for us, Guest Author Julia Chang is here to teach us step-by-step how to build a healthy mindset for a healthy lifestyle.

 Self-understanding is the key – read on, and you’ll understand just what I mean.